digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 for further information and inspiration see [Directions_for_Visualizing_Concepts](http://dm-hb.de/dmdfvc)

-## (Technical) Implementation
+## Implementation

-- how will it be realized?
+- How will it be realized?
-- what technologies/materials are you using?
+- What technologies/materials are you using?
-- is there something unique about the used tech?
+- Is there something unique about the used tech?
-- how are you using technology?
+- How are you using technology?
-- is it a hack or maybe a re-appropriation?
+- Is it a hack or maybe a re-appropriation?

 ## Current State of the Project

+- Show what you have discovered!
-- documentation of experiments and prototypes
+- Documentation of experiments and prototypes.
-- what did you try already?
+- What did you try already?
-- what did you learn through the experiments?
+- What did you learn through the experiments?
 - Did the result of the experiment change the direction of the project?

 ## Feasibility Check!

-- is the project really feasible? in regards to …
+- Is the project *really* feasible? in regards to ...
     - available time
     - financial resources
     - skills
     - collaborators
-- be true to yourself!
+- *Be true to yourself!*

 ## How do you Present/Perform the Proposal?

-- default: well prepared slide-based presentation presented on a projector
+- default: Well prepared slide-based presentation presented on a projector
 - but also take a minute to consider alternative forms of presentations? e.g:
     - performance
     - recorded video